United States customary units

-United States customary units form a system of measurement units commonly used in the United States and most U.S. territories. since being standardized and adopted in 1832.
-The United States customary system (USCS or USC) developed from English units which were in use in the British Empire before the U.S. became an independent country.
-The United Kingdom's system of measures was overhauled in 1824 to create the imperial system, which was officially adopted in 1826, changing the definitions of some of its units.
-Consequently, while many U.S. units are essentially similar to their imperial counterparts, there are significant differences between the systems.
+United States customary units form a system of measurement units commonly used in the United States and most U.S. territories since being standardized and adopted in 1832.
+The United States customary system developed from English units that were in use in the British Empire before the U.S. became an independent country.
+The United Kingdom's system of measures evolved by 1824 to create the imperial system, with imperial units, which was officially adopted in 1826, changing the definitions of some of its units.
+Consequently, while many U.S. units are essentially similar to their imperial counterparts, there are noticeable differences between the systems.

 The majority of U.S. customary units were redefined in terms of the meter and kilogram with the Mendenhall Order of 1893 and, in practice, for many years before.
 These definitions were refined by the international yard and pound agreement of 1959.

-Americans use customary units in commercial activities, as well as for personal and social use.
+The United States uses customary units in commercial activities, as well as for personal and social use.
 In science, medicine, many sectors of industry, and some government and military areas, metric units are used.
 The International System of Units (SI), the modern form of the metric system, is preferred for many uses by the U.S. National Institute of Standards and Technology (NIST).
-For newer units of measure where there is no traditional customary unit, international units are used, sometimes mixed with customary units; for example, electrical resistance of wire expressed in ohms (SI) per thousand feet.
+For newer types of measurement where there is no traditional customary unit, international units are used, sometimes mixed with customary units: for example, electrical resistivity of wire expressed in ohms (SI) per thousand feet.